memberful/memberful-wp/readme.txt

 == Changelog ==

-= 1.1.2
+= 1.1.2 =
-* Ensure errors are shown to users when authentication fails
+* Ensure errors are shown to users when authentication fails.

 = 1.1.1 =
 * Ensure that marketing content is swapped in before WP applies default filters to content.